Lee Ridley (Lost Voice Guy)

 Lee won Britain’s Got Talent in 2018 and the BBC New Comedy Award in 2014.
-Lee’s other credits include Christmas Comedy Club with Lost Voice Guy (ITV), The Royal Variety Performance (ITV), Britain’s Got Talent: The Champions (ITV), America’s Got Talent: The Champions (NBC), Comic Relief (BBC One), Live At The Apollo (BBC Two), The Last Leg (Channel 4), Comedians Giving Lectures (Dave), Jerk (BBC Three) and The Now Show (BBC Radio 4).
+His other credits include Christmas Comedy Club with Lost Voice Guy (ITV), The Royal Variety Performance (ITV), Britain’s Got Talent: The Champions (ITV), America’s Got Talent: The Champions (NBC), Comic Relief (BBC One), Live At The Apollo (BBC Two), The Last Leg (Channel 4), Comedians Giving Lectures (Dave), Question Team (Dave), Jerk (BBC Three) and The Now Show (BBC Radio 4).
 Lee has co-written three series of Ability (BBC Radio 4) which he also stars in.
 They were shortlisted for Best Radio Comedy in the 2019 Writers’ Guild Awards and Best Scripted Comedy in the 2019 BBC Audio Drama Awards.

 Lee has toured the UK, selling out venues up and down the country, with his show I’m Only In It For The Parking.
 He’s also performed at the Edinburgh Fringe, Latitude, Rewind Festival, Galway Comedy Festival, Brighton Fringe, Glasgow International Comedy Festival, Leicester Comedy Festival, Nottingham Comedy Festival and Liverpool Comedy Festival.
 Lee was named Ent24’s Hardest Working Comedian of the Year in 2019.

 Lee’s book, I’m Only In It For The Parking, has been published in hardback and paperback by Transworld.

 Lee has told jokes/given motivational speeches for a range of charities and organisations including Sainsbury’s, Barclays and The Royal College of Nurses.
 He is also an ambassador for Scope as well as being a patron of The Scott-Morgan Foundation, Smile For Life, Find A Voice, Communication Matters and The Sequal Trust.

 For live, corporate, festival and tour booking enquiries, please contact Gag Reflex – email@example.com.